 This can be testified by looking at the type of change in the healthcare sector where paper and pen are the primary means of documenting information of patients for decades.
 But now, the healthcare industry is developing in a new way.

-Digital health care applications allow patients to plan their appointments without having to wait for a receptionist and call to doctor's office.
-Also, it allows doctors to transfer information with patients through smartphones.
-Let us discuss about IoT healthcare companies in India.
-In recent years, there has been limited growth in the Indian healthcare sector with the country lagging behind in many health indicators.
+Digital health care applications allow patients to plan their appointments without having to wait for a receptionist or call the doctor's office.
+Also, it allows doctors to transfer information with patients via smartphones.

 1. Improves the quality of healthcare